marinuslouw/exegetic-new-site/content/training/r-markdown-automated-reporting.md

 - Deploying
   - Scheduling report generation

+## Learning Outcomes

+After the course participants will be able to

+- source and prepare data
+- create an R markdown document with tables and figures
+- schedule recurring report generation.

 ## Prior Knowledge

 We assume that participants have at least some prior exposure to R, or at least to programming of some variety.